ztvaskal/ST558Project1/README.md

   }
 ```

+Once again we can simply call the function to get the data, with the
+caveat this time of providing the franchiseId as an argument.
+Again, for
+aesthetics it is presented wrapped in a datatable and transposed since
+it was returned as a 1x57 data frame, the `t()` helped to transform it
+from wide to long as a 57x1.

 ``` r
 #Two test function calls - one for my favorite team, GO PENS! & one for the hometown favorite Hurricanes!
 #function to pull records for Pittsburgh Penguins